Jean Cocteau: Later years

-In 1956 Cocteau decorated the Chapelle Saint-Pierre in Villefranche-sur-Mer with mural paintings.
+In 1956, Cocteau decorated the Chapelle Saint-Pierre in Villefranche-sur-Mer with mural paintings.
 The following year he also decorated the marriage hall at the Hôtel de Ville in Menton.

 Private life

 Jean Cocteau never hid his homosexuality.
 He was the author of the mildly homoerotic and semi-autobiographical Le Livre blanc (translated as The White Paper or The White Book), published anonymously in 1928.
 He never repudiated its authorship and a later edition of the novel features his foreword and drawings.
 The novel begins:

 Frequently his work, either literary (Les enfants terribles), graphic (erotic drawings, book illustration, paintings) or cinematographic (The Blood of a Poet, Orpheus, Beauty and the Beast), is pervaded with homosexual undertones, homoerotic imagery/symbolism or camp.
 In 1947 Paul Morihien published a clandestine edition of Querelle de Brest by Jean Genet, featuring 29 very explicit erotic drawings by Cocteau.
 In recent years several albums of Cocteau's homoerotica have been available to the general public.

-It is widely believed that Cocteau had affairs with Raymond Radiguet, Jean Desbordes, Marcel Khill, and Panama Al Brown.

-In the 1930s, Cocteau is rumoured to have had a very brief affair with Princess Natalie Paley, the daughter of a Romanov Grand Duke and herself a sometime actress, model, and former wife of couturier Lucien Lelong.
+In the 1930s, Cocteau is rumoured to have had a platonic affair with Princess Natalie Paley, the daughter of a Romanov Grand Duke and herself a sometime actress, model, and former wife of couturier Lucien Lelong.